 Develop the thorough knowledge, skills, and proficiency in understanding concepts, tools, and techniques that underpin the requirements you need to successfully lead projects; build strong, cohesive teams; and be recognized for excellence in your field.
 This course provides coverage of all aspects of the project management framework, with insight into best practices, that will enable strong stakeholder engagement, a thorough understanding of requirements, and successful delivery of projects.

 As a professional, you will confirm the importance of project management best practices, and their contribution in delivering successful projects, within your organization.
 To add value, best practices must be understood, applied, and supported by organizational leaders.
 A thorough understanding and application of the key concepts are covered in this program.
 Enroll your project team members, and imagine the productivity and effectiveness of a team who all understand project processes, common terminology, and a common approach to successful project management.

 Project Team Members

 This eight day certificate program provides a full 360°review of all process activities as outlined in the sixth edition of A Guide to the Project Management Body of Knowledge (PMBOK®).
 Project managers and leaders will learn valuable concepts to enable the use of best practices in your industry, and be recognized for your ability to successfully lead organizational projects.
 Team members will find value in this program, to enable them to be fully engaged in work projects in your team role, or take on new project responsibilities and growth in your project management career.
 This course is so comprehensive, both project managers and team members have used this extensive knowledge as their foundation for preparing to write the PMP® or CAPM® certification exams.
-A Capstone project, highly rated group work sessions, tests, and unique learning aids, allow time to apply key concepts, with highly valuable and popular interactions with fellow participants.
+A Capstone project, highly rated group work sessions, tests, and unique learning aids, allow time to apply key concepts, and build an understanding of the critical elements that lead to project success.